 It launched without an accompanying 8T Pro, so for the moment the 8 Pro remains the big daddy of the OnePlus lineup, but it gets some stiff competition from the 8T, which matches it on many specs and even beats it on charging speeds.

 Read on for all the details on the 8T, or go straight to our OnePlus 8T review to find out what we think of the phone.

-When will the OnePlus 8T launch?
+When is the OnePlus 8T on sale?

-Will there be a OnePlus 8T Pro?
+Is there a OnePlus 8T Pro?

 "There is no 8T Pro this year," Lau wrote in Mandarin (translated by Google).
 "Users who like Pro-level products can continue to choose OnePlus 8 Pro, the annual machine king.
 Our plan for it is itself defined in a direction where there is no room for upgrade.
 There are also surprises, it is worth looking forward to."

 Of course, it's possible that the 8T Pro will simply arrive after the main phone, but we're not expecting it to.
 You'll have to hold out for the 9 Pro instead.